South Bay Los Angeles – Sunday, September 13th

+New!
 Chart of New Confirmed Cases for the beach cities from El Segundo to Torrance (as well as the totals for these cities combined).
-Each group shows today’s increase (if any, blue column), the cumulative sum for this week (light brown column) and prior weeks’ totals (green columns).
+Each group shows today’s increase (if any, sand coloured column), the cumulative sum for this week (blue column) and prior weeks’ totals (green columns).

 Please note: the four pairs of bubble charts below reflect the data as posted Friday afternoon.
 The county public health department has not updated the numbers underlying these charts since.